Captiosus510/shablam/README.md

 ## More Info

-Find more info at our devost:
+Find more info at our devpost: https://devpost.com/software/shabam
-https://devpost.com/software/shabam